microsoft/demikernel/doc/testing.md

 export DEMIKERNEL_BRANCH=dev

 # Run system-level tests with Catnap LibOS, unless otherwise stated.
-# If you want to run unit tests on a different LibOS, then set the LIBOS flag accordingly.
+# If you want to run system-level tests on a different LibOS, then set the LIBOS flag accordingly.
 export LIBOS=catnap

-# Run all system tests for the target LIBOS.
+# Run all system-level tests for the target LIBOS.
 python3 tools/demikernel-ci.py \
     --server $SERVER_HOSTNAME \
     --client $CLIENT_HOSTNAME \